The Monkees: Conflict with Kirshner and More of the Monkees

 Also in January, Kirshner released the band's second album of songs that used session musicians, More of the Monkees, without the band's knowledge.
 The Monkees were annoyed at not having even been told of the release in advance, at having their opinions on the track selection ignored, and at Kirshner's self-congratulatory liner notes.
 The band was also displeased because of the cover photo, which was a composite of photographs taken for a J.C.
 Penney clothing advertisement.
 Indeed, the Monkees were not even given a copy of the album; they had to buy it from a record store.

 The climax of the conflict between Kirshner and the band was an intense argument among Nesmith, Kirshner and Colgems lawyer Herb Moelis, which took place at the Beverly Hills Hotel in January 1967.
 Kirshner had presented the group with royalty checks and gold records.
 Nesmith had responded with an ultimatum, demanding a change in the way the Monkees' music was chosen and recorded.
 Moelis reminded Nesmith that he was under contract.
 The confrontation ended with Nesmith punching a hole in a wall and saying, "That could have been your face!"
-However, each of the members, including Nesmith, accepted the $250,000 royalty checks.
+However, each of the band members, including Nesmith, accepted the $250,000 royalty checks.

-Soon after, Colgems and the Monkees reached an agreement not to release material directly created by the group together with unrelated Kirshner-produced material.
-Kirshner immediately violated this agreement in early February 1967, when he released "A Little Bit Me, A Little Bit You", composed and written by Neil Diamond, as a single with an early version of "She Hangs Out", a song recorded in New York with Davy Jones's vocals, as the B-side.
-(This single was only released in Canada and was withdrawn after a couple of weeks.)
-Kirshner was consequently dismissed from the project.
+Colgems and the Monkees reached an agreement not to release material directly created by the group together with unrelated Kirshner-produced material.
+Kirshner violated this agreement in early February 1967 when he released "A Little Bit Me, A Little Bit You", composed and written by Neil Diamond, as a single with "She Hangs Out" as the B-side.
+Kirshner was then fired.

 Propelled by the band's second single, "I'm a Believer" b/w "(I'm Not Your) Steppin' Stone", More of the Monkees became the band's biggest-selling LP.
 The album spent 70 weeks on the Billboard charts, staying No. 1 for 18 weeks and becoming the third-highest-selling album of the 1960s.
 "I'm a Believer" was written by Neil Diamond.
-The Monkees' recording of the single hit the number-one spot on the U.S. Billboard Hot 100 chart for the week ending December 31, 1966, remaining there for seven weeks.
+The Monkees' recording of the single held the number-one spot on the U.S. Billboard Hot 100 for seven weeks.
 "I'm a Believer" became the biggest-selling single for all of 1967.